Love Now, Pay Later: Production

 The script was reportedly based on the 19 volume police record.

 Production took place in Munich.
-It was one of a series of sexually aggressive characters played by Belinda Lee in European films.
+Rosemarie was one of a series of sexually aggressive characters played by Belinda Lee in European films.

 Censorship

 When Love Now, Pay Later was first released in Italy in 1959 with the title L'Inferno addosso, the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated it as VM16: not suitable for children under 16.
 In order for the film to be screened publicly, the Committee imposed the removal of the following lines and scenes: